Planning and creating your forest therapy guiding practice: (Level-1)

 Can I sign up for just one of the Zoom sessions or part of the series?

 If you feel called to take this course but can not come to every live Zoom session, you are fully welcome to register for the series and just come to what you can.
 All live Zoom sessions will be recorded.
 In an effort to create a container, there are no single tickets available.

-What if I don’t want to be part of a peer to peer mentoring group?
+What if I don’t want to be part of a peer-to-peer working group?

-That’s fine.
-Participating in the peer to peer mentoring is optional.
+That is totally fine.
+Participating in the peer-to-peer working is completely optional.